We should have many questions about crucifixion.

 3. Public

 The public nature of crucifixion is essential.
-Jesus died in the presence of nearly all of Jerusalem.
+Jesus died in the presence of nearly all Jerusalem.
 Jewish leaders, Gentile joes, Roman soldiers, all saw what happened to Jesus.
 His death was non-ignorable.
 The whole city would have been a buzz with his trial, the mockery, the march to Golgotha, and the six hours that Jesus hung on the cross.
 This sets the stage for his resurrection.

-If Jesus had died from a fishing accident or some poisoned lentils, and then his disciples claim he rose from the dead, no one would believe it.
+If Jesus would have died from a fishing accident or some poisoned lentils, and then his disciples claim he rose from the dead, no one would believe it.
 Not public enough.
 It would be easy to reject a private death hitched to a public resurrection.
 A very public death makes resurrection even more astounding.
 Crucifixion is the preamble for resurrection.

 4. Certified